 Aside from helping your dog stay out of boredom, chew toys are actually beneficial in keeping your dog’s dental health.

 Chew toys keep your dog’s teeth healthy by preventing tartar and plaque build-up, which are two major causes of bacterial build-up that in turn makes your dog’s breath bad.

 Just make sure that you choose an appropriate chew toy for your dog that fits his age and size.

-Change your dog’s diet.
-Sometimes, bad diet can cause bad breath in dogs.
+Sometimes, a bad diet can cause bad breath in dogs.

-If your dog suffer from indigestion, their breath is more likely to smell than when they have optimum gut health.
+If your dog suffers from indigestion, their breath is more likely to smell than when they have optimum gut health.